About This Journal

 Plagiarism

 Plagiarism is not acceptable.
-Using the content from one’s own previously published articles without proper citation is also considered plagiarism.
-APASCI adopts Crossref Similarity Check (powered by iThenticate) for checking the originality of submissions.
+Using the content from one's own previously published articles without proper citation is also considered plagiarism.
+APACSCI adopts Crossref Similarity Check (powered by iThenticate) for checking the originality of submissions.
 Manuscripts with a high similarity index may be rejected.

-Fabrication and falsification
+Fabrication and Falsification

-Duplicate submission
+Duplicate Submission

 Duplicate submission of a manuscript that has been published or submitted to other journals at the same time will not be considered.